 PLEASE NOTE: If you use a hotmail, msn or yahoo e-mail account, you will need to check your "junk" mail regularly as these email providers will divert any communication from this Trust straight into your " junk" inbox.

-Some travel will be required, primarily locally and occasionally to London and the Midlands.
-HMP Wayland is based in a rural location and therefore, the ability to drive and use of a car is essential.
-All candidates will be required to complete extensive security vetting by both HMPS and NSFT prior to taking up the post.
+The clinical lead will be professionally accountable to a consultant grade psychologist and service lead.
+Regular external clinical supervision is provided as part of the national programme, as well as Pathway-specific training and local line management support.
+Some travel will be required, primarily to London and the Midlands.
+HMP Wayland is based in a rural location and therefore the ability to drive and access to a vehicle is essential.
+All candidates will be required to complete extensive security vetting by both HMPPS and NSFT prior to taking up the post.

 Benefits included with this role are:-